 So that’s that.
 If you’re still reading, thank you for stopping by, and I hope you’ll become part of our community.

-Dr. (but you don’t have to call me that) Tess Martinus
+Dr. (but you don’t have to call me that unless you’re currently my student!)
+Tess Martinus